goodrain553/goodrain553.github.io/_posts/2024-12-23-howRobosuite.md

 <div style="text-align: justify; text-justify: inter-word;">

 To design a different scene, we should change the robot, arena, objects here.
-Besides, you have to register the task in ./robosuite/\_\_init\_\_.py by adding a line:
+Besides, you have to register the task in *./robosuite/__init__.py* by adding a line:

     from robosuite.environment.manipulation.yourtask import yourtask

-after that, you can modify the parameters in ./robosuite/demos or add the name of your task after the **--environment**.
+after that, you can modify the parameters in *./robosuite/demos* or add the name of your task after the --environment.

 </div>